 The store is becoming frustrated because she is setting off the sensors and the alarms are being activated.
 I wish they had let me in there on Monday.

-Review about: Rent A Center Customer Care.
+Product or Service Mentioned: Rent A Center Customer Care.

 Reason of review: Poor customer service.